-1 This number does not include shares withheld for taxes on stock unit conversions, as well as forfeitures of stock units, all of which totaled 173,512 shares for the first quarter of 2022.
+1 This number does not include shares withheld for taxes on stock unit conversions, as well as forfeitures of stock units, all of which totaled 8,089 shares for the second quarter of 2022.
+The average price paid per share including these shares was \$35.01.

 On August 4, 2004, the Board authorized management to repurchase up to 10 million shares each calendar year beginning January 1, 2005.
 This standing authorization was first reported in the quarterly report on Form 10-Q for the period ended June 30, 2004, filed August 5, 2004, and remained in force until repealed by the Board of Directors.
 On February 22, 2022, the Board repealed the August 4, 2004 resolution but re-adopted the resolutions with minor administrative changes providing for the same authority, which will remain in force until repealed by the Board.
-This standing authorization was first reported in the Annual Report on Form 10-K for the year ended December 31, 2021, filed February 22, 2022.
+This standing authorization was again reported in the Annual Report on Form 10-K for the year ended December 31, 2021, filed February 22, 2022.
 As such, effective January 1, 2022, the Company was authorized by the Board of Directors to repurchase up to 10 million shares in 2022.
 No specific repurchase schedule has been established.